skweez/forum/README.md

 #Simple forum software with REST API

-##Features
+##Features so far
  * REST API
- * LDAP authentication and user management (feature-jaas-authentication branch)
+ * JAAS authentication and user management (supports LDAP)
- * markdown in posts
- * single page app design
+ * Single page app design
+ * Modern Bootstrap based UI
- * clean-code
+ * Markdown in posts
+ * Images are inlined, when linked to
+ * we try to adhere to Clean Code principals, like KISS, DRY, peer reviews etc.

+##Status
+Not yet fully functional, many pieces still missing for an actual useful forum.

 ##Demo
  * https://skweez-forum.herokuapp.com/